 Just to fill in the gaps, Brilliance is one of the larger Chinese automanufacturers.
 Brilliance produces a panoply of its own branded vehicles but is also partnered with BMW on a few projects.
 For one, Brilliance is in a long term agreement with BMW to produce high volume 3 and 5-series sedans for the Chinese local market using Brilliance production facilites.
-In addition to producing standard series 3 and 5 series sedans, they are also in bed with BMW on more future looking projects such as a 5-Series plug-in electric hybrid vehicle.
+In addition to producing standard series 3 … CONTINUED

 Reviews of BMW’s Twinpower Turbo 2.0L inline 4-cylinder Motor (N20) are currently limited to drives of the X1 xDrive28i as that is only model being powered by the N20 thus far.
 The first US model to feature the N20 will be revealed next week at the NY International Autoshow.
 Motor Trend now shares their first impressions of the x1 xDrive28i and its new turbo 4 cylinder heart.